zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to Zinit in the last 90 days.</summary>

+* 09-02-2020

+  Note that the ice `extract` can handle files with spaces – to encode such a name use the non-breaking space (Right Alt + Space) in place of the in-filename spaces :).

 * 07-02-2020
   - A new ice `extract` which extracts:
     * all files with recognized archive extensions like `zip`, `tar.gz`, etc.,